 |2016 - 2017||2017 - 2018||2018 - 2019|

 The table below indicates full-time beginning undergraduate students who paid the in-state tuition rate and were awarded federal Title IV aid by income.

-- Average net price is generated by subtracting the average amount of federal, state/local government, or institutional grant or scholarship aid from the total cost of attendance.
-Total cost of attendance is the sum of published in-state tuition and required fees for in-state students, books and supplies, and the weighted average for room and board and other expenses.
+- The average net price is generated by subtracting the average amount of federal, state/local government, or institutional grant or scholarship aid from the total cost of attendance.
+The total cost of attendance is the sum of published in-state tuition and required fees for in-state students, books and supplies, and the weighted average for room and board and other expenses.

 - Beginning students are those who are entering postsecondary education for the first time.

 - Title IV aid to students includes grant aid, work-study aid, and loan aid.
 These include: Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), Academic Competitiveness Grant (ACG), National Science and Mathematics Access to Retain Talent Grant (National SMART Grant), Teacher Education Assistance for College and Higher Education (TEACH) Grant, Federal Work-Study, Federal Perkins Loan, Subsidized Direct or FFEL Stafford Loan, and Unsubsidized Direct or FFEL Stafford Loan.
 For those Title IV recipients, net price is reported by income category and includes students who received federal aid even if none of that aid was provided in the form of grants.
 While Title IV status defines the cohort of student for which the data are reported, the definition of net price remains the same – total cost of attendance minus grant aid.